For Admitted Students - Environmental Leadership in Hawai'i

 Additional information about these environmental conditions, can be found at http://governor.hawaii.gov/emergency-information/important-information-about-vog/

 All your food and housing is covered in the program fee as well as entry fees to various sites.
-You will only need money while you are traveling and for purchasing souvenirs.
-Note: Shopping time will be very limited.
+You will only need money while you are traveling to and from Hawai’i and for purchasing souvenirs.
+Note: Shopping time will be very limited as the focus of this trip is on Hawaii’s natural environment and traditional culture.

 There is no homework in the traditional sense.
 For the most part students will be doing experiential learning together with some journal writing.
 Students will be required to present a short oral presentation related to their learning at the end of the program.